nielsenjared/nielsenjared.github.io/content/blog/motivation/index.md

 ![](./jarednielsen-solution-rubber-duck-motivation.jpg)

 How do you stay motivated?
-Especially in a year like this one.
+How do you stay motivated in a year like 2020?

 ## What is Motivation?

 Why do we do what we do?
 Because we want to do it or because someone tells us to do it?
-This is the difference between instrinsic and extrinsic motivation.
+This is challenging enough, but becomes even moreso for lifelong learners.
+How do we stay motivated to continue learning new skills?

+In [Ultralearning](https://amzn.to/33IZMF0), Scott Young counsels us to answer the question, ‘Why?’

+Why am I learning this?

+He divides projects into two types of motivation:

+* Instrumental

+* Intrinsic

+According to Young, "Instrumental learning projects are those you’re learning with the purpose of achieving a different, nonlearning result".
+These projects are primarily for the benefit of your career.
+This is in contrast to intrinsic projects where "you’re learning the subject for its own sake, not as a means to some other outcome."
+He offers a word of advice:

+> If you’re pursuing a project for mostly instrumental reasons, it’s often a good idea to do an additional step of research: determining whether learning the skill or topic in question will actually help you achieve your goal.

+I don't know about you, but I find it challenging to maintain motivation for instrumental purposes.
+There must be a better way!

-In [Drive](https://amzn.to/2IcdJnD), Daniel Pink defines and defines two personas that characterize these two behaviors:
+In [Drive](https://amzn.to/2IcdJnD), Daniel Pink defines two personas that characterize intrinsic and extrinsic behaviors:

-* Type X, which is "...fueled more by extrinsic desires than intrinsic ones.
+* **Type X**, which is "...fueled more by extrinsic desires than intrinsic ones.
 It concerns itself less with the inherent satisfaction of an activity and more with the external rewards to which the activity leads."

-* Type I, which is … is fueled more by intrinsic desires than extrinsic ones.
+* **Type I**, which is "…fueled more by intrinsic desires than extrinsic ones.
 It concerns itself less with the external rewards to which an activity leads and more with the inherent satisfaction of the activity itself."

 Pink adds further distinctions: